NATIVE SOUTHWEST JEWELRY TERMS

 Cluster is a term that describes Zuni style stone work.
 Moreover, a group of stones are set together in individual bezels.

-Coin Silver is silver from old coins that a silversmith melts for jewelry.
+Coin Silver is from old coins that a silversmith melts for jewelry.
 Consequently, coin silver’s content is usually about .900 purity.
 Also, early Native American Indian’s use U.S. and Mexican high-silver coins as primary sources of metal.

 Concho is from the Spanish word for shell and is a large piece of silver in round or oval shape with scallop edges.
 In addition, conchos are on some belts, pins, bolo ties, and other articles of jewelry.